Irène Joliot-Curie: Research

 As she neared the end of her doctorate in 1924, Irène Curie was asked to teach the precision laboratory techniques required for radiochemical research to the young chemical engineer Frédéric Joliot, whom she would later wed.
-From 1928 Joliot-Curie and her husband Frédéric combined their research efforts on the study of atomic nuclei.
+From 1928, Joliot-Curie and her husband, Frédéric, combined their research efforts on the study of atomic nuclei.
 In 1932, Joliot-Curie and her husband Frédéric had full access to Marie's polonium.
 Experiments were done using gamma rays to identify the positron.
 Though their experiments identified both the positron and the neutron, they failed to interpret the significance of the results and the discoveries were later claimed by Carl David Anderson and James Chadwick respectively.
 These discoveries would have secured greatness indeed, as together with J. J. Thomson's discovery of the electron in 1897, they finally replaced John Dalton's model of atoms as solid spherical particles.

-However, in 1933, Joliot-Curie and her husband were the first to calculate the accurate mass of the neutron.
-The Joliot-Curies continued trying to get their name into the scientific community; in doing so they developed a new theory from an interesting experiment they conducted.
+In 1933, Joliot-Curie and her husband were the first to calculate the accurate mass of the neutron.
+The Joliot-Curies continued trying to get their name into the scientific community; in doing so, they developed a new theory from an interesting experiment they conducted.
 During an experiment bombarding aluminium with alpha rays, they discovered that only protons were detected.
 Based on the undetectable electron and positron pair, they proposed that the protons changed into neutrons and positrons.
 Later in October 1933, this new theory was presented to the Seventh Solvay Conference.
 The Solvay Conferences consisted of prominent scientists in the physics and chemistry community.
-Irene and her husband presented their theory and results to their fellow scientists, but they received criticism of their finding from most of the 46 scientists attending.
-However they were able to build on the controversial theory later on.
+Irene and her husband presented their theory and results to their fellow scientists, but they received criticism of their findings from most of the 46 scientists attending.
+However, they were able to build on the controversial theory later on.

 In 1934, the Joliot-Curies finally made the discovery that sealed their place in scientific history.
 Building on the work of Marie and Pierre Curie, who had isolated naturally occurring radioactive elements, the Joliot-Curies realised the alchemist's dream of turning one element into another: creating radioactive nitrogen from boron, radioactive isotopes of phosphorus from aluminium, and silicon from magnesium.
 Irradiating the natural stable isotope of aluminium with alpha particles (i.e. helium nuclei) resulted in an unstable isotope of phosphorus: 27Al + 4He → 30P + 1n.
+This phosporus isotope is not found in nature and decays emitting a positron.
 This discovery is formally known as positron emission or beta decay, where a proton in the radioactive nucleus changes to a neutron and releases a positron and an electron neutrino.
-By then, the application of radioactive materials for use in medicine was growing and this discovery allowed radioactive materials to be created quickly, cheaply, and plentifully.
+By then, the application of radioactive materials for use in medicine was growing, and this discovery allowed radioactive materials to be created quickly, cheaply, and plentifully.
 The Nobel Prize for chemistry in 1935 brought with it fame and recognition from the scientific community and Joliot-Curie was awarded a professorship at the Faculty of Science.